 There are two different types of ALS, sporadic and familial.

-Sporadic, which is the most common form of the disease in the U.S., accounts for 90 to 95 percent of all cases.
+Sporadic (or singleton ALS) is when a person with ALS does not have a family history of ALS.
+It is the most common form of the disease in the U.S. and accounts for 90 to 95 percent of all cases.
 It may affect anyone, anywhere.

 Familial ALS is when a person with ALS has a family history of the disease.
 Approximately 10% of ALS cases are familial.

 About two thirds of individuals with familial ALS and 10 percent of people with sporadic or singleton ALS (with no known family history) have a known ALS-associated genetic mutation.
 If you have familial ALS, a genetic test may help you determine what is causing your ALS, as well as the risk of disease in your family members.